unioslo/tre-operators-docs/docs/modules/architecture/index.md

 ## Interoperability Requirement

-The federation must maintain integrity, non-repudiation, and traceability.
-All Projects **MUST** be registered with the Federation's Registry services, and Project Identities **MUST** be globally recognizable and unique.

 Maintain integrity, non-repudiation, and traceability in the federation.
 Register all Projects with the Federation's Registry services, and assign globally recognizable and unique Project Identities.

 For the definition and core characteristics of a Trusted Research Environment (TRE), see [TRE Fundamentals](../../fundamentals.md).